SamuelSwartzberg/flashcardifying_text_temp/inf/data/data-types/types-and-languages.md

-explicit/implicit typing is variable-typing where variable type annotations are specified/not specified. manifest/latent typing =syndef= explicit/implicit typing Type inference is implicit typing especially in languages that generally use explict typing.
+explicit/implicit typing is variable-typing where variable type annotations are specified/not specified. manifest/latent typing =syndef= explicit/implicit typing Type inference⎵wide/narrow⎵ is implicit typing ø/in languages that generally use explict typing.

 ### languages